MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

       }
       ```

-1. If you want to declare [roles to give web services permissions to certain users](security-roles.md), you can do so now.

 1. If using a certificate for access token signing, do the following:

    >You must use a certificate for access token signing whenever you have multiple web nodes so the tokens are signed consistently by every web node in your configuration.